The equivariant Euler characteristic of moduli spaces of curves: Introduction

-Theorem 1 was previously proved in \cite{my} with the usage of results of E. Getzler (\cite{getzler},\cite{getzler1}) on Adams operations on the motivic rings.
-The alternative proof presented below uses only the basic properties of the Euler characteristic and seems to be more geometric.
-The proof of the Theorem 2 is almost the same as in \cite{myhyp}, here it is written in a slightly more general form to clarify the logic.
+The paper is organized as follows.
+In Section \ref{sec:euchar} we consider a complex quasi-projective variety $X$ with an action of a finite group $G$.
+Theorem \ref{th:conf} provides a formula for the $S_n$-equivariant Euler characteristic of quotients $F(X,n)/G$, where $F(X,n)$ is a configuration space of $n$ labeled distinct points on $X$.
+This theorem was previously proved in \cite{my} using the results of Getzler \cite{getzler,getzler1} concerning Adams operations over the equivariant motivic rings (see also \cite{myadams}).
+The alternative proof presented here uses only the basic properties of Euler characteristic and seems to be more geometric.
+It also makes the proof of the main result self-contained.

-From Theorem 2 we conclude that the coefficients in the generating fuction for the $S_n$-equivariant Euler characteristics of the moduli spaces of pointed curves are nothing but the orbifold Euler characteristics of some configuration spaces.
-This phenomenon seems to be quite general, and helps a lot due to the nice behaviour of the orbifold Euler characteristic.
-The calculation of the desired Euler characteristics is done in the Section 3, it turns out to be very similar to the resuts of the \cite{harzag}.
-The final answer is presented in the Theorem 3, where it is expressed in terms of the values of a certain combinatorial function $N(n;l_1,\ldots,l_s)$.
-The compact form for these values was also found in \cite{harzag}, it is presented in the Lemma 5.

-The above principle can be roughly illustrated as follows.
-Suppose that we want to calculate the Euler characteristic of a coarse moduli space $\mathcal{M}$ of some objects $\mathcal{X}$.
-This moduli space has a natural orbifold structure -- a group $G_p$ assigned to a point $p\in\mathcal{M}$ is isomorphic to the group of automorphisms of a corresponding object $\mathcal{X}_p$.
-Consider the enlarged moduli space

-with the following orbifold structure -- a group assigned to a pair $(\mathcal{X}, g)$ is equal to $Aut(\mathcal{X})$.
-Then the {\it orbifold} Euler characteristic of the enlarged moduli space equals to the Euler characteristic of the {\it coarse} moduli space:

-In the last section we calculate the coefficients explicitly for $g=2$ and compare it to the result of \cite{my}.
+In Section \ref{sec:moduli} we apply this theorem to the universal family over $\CM_{g}$, the moduli space of genus $g$ curves.
+This allows us to prove in Theorem \ref{th:EqToOrb} that the coefficient $c_{k_1,\ldots,k_{r}}$ is equal to the orbifold Euler characteristic of $\CM_{g}(k_1\ldots,k_r)$.
+These Euler characteristics are then computed in Theorem \ref{fin} using the results of Harer and Zagier.